gem/oq-engine/doc/engine/What's-new.md

   $ oq-lite show <calc_id> fullreport
   ```

-  To get information about a given calculation.
+  to get information about a given calculation.
 This only works for the lite
   calculators.

 12. Some small improvements to the Engine Web User Interface have been